Ayush0713/superstore-sales-profit-excel-dashboard/README.md

 ## Process
 - Reviewed the Superstore dataset, handled missing values and created calculated fields such as Profit Margin (%).
-- Built Pivot Tables to aggregate sales and profit by time, category, sub-category, segment, and region.
+- Built Pivot Tables to aggregate sales and profit by time, category, sub-category, segment and region.
-- Designed dynamic KPI cards for Total Sales, Total Profit, Total Orders, and Profit Margin
+- Designed dynamic KPI cards for Total Sales, Total Profit, Total Orders and Profit Margin
 - Created business-focused charts and added slicers to enable interactive filtering across the dashboard.

 ## Dashboard